freemansoft/SimpleWebUITestEnvironment/README.md

 Scenario: Example - Search with Google
 	Given I search the internet using site "google"
 	When I use the term "microsoft"
-	Then There should be at least 1 links with the "microsoft.com" in them And My search term should be in the title bar
+	Then There should be at least 1 links with the trademark holder site "microsoft.com" in them And My search term should be in the title bar
 ```